riffnshred/nhl-led-scoreboard/src/sbio/SBIO.md

 <!-- /TOC -->

 ## Features
 The SBIO PushButton addition to the NHL scoreboard was created to add a physical push button to your scoreboard and have it run within the scoreboard rather than a seperate process on your Pi.
 With this button, you have the ability to reboot and poweroff your Raspberry Pi as well as trigger the display of a preferred board.
 The timing of the reboot command and the poweroff command are configurable.
 If you don't want to do a reboot or poweroff, there are settings to override those functions to lauch whatever process you want.
+You can also have the single press of the button launch a process or script of your choice.

 When a reboot command is triggered, **REBOOT** in green will display on your scoreboard.
 ![reboot display](../../assets/images/reboot_display.jpg)